pybamm-team/PyBaMM/docs/tutorials/add-model.rst

 ~~~~~~~~~~~~~~~~~~~
 The governing equations which can either be parabolic or elliptic are entered into the
 ``self.rhs`` and ``self.algebraic`` dictionaries, respectively.
 We associate each governing equation with a subject variable, which is the variable that is found when
 the equation is solved.
 We use this subject variable as the key of the dictionary.
 For parabolic equations, we rearrange the equation so that the time derivative of the subject variable is the only term on the left hand side of the equation.
 We then simply write the resulting right hand side into the ``self.rhs`` dictionary with the subject variable as the key.
-For elliptic equation, we rearrange so that the left hand side of the equation if zero and then write the subject variable, right hand side pair into the ``self.algebraic`` dictionary in the same way.
+For elliptic equations, we rearrange so that the left hand side of the equation if zero and then write the right hand side into the ``self.algebraic`` dictionary in the same way.
 The resulting dictionary should look like:

 .. code-block:: python